 Yes, I know what you’re thinking, internal communications is a completely different field with different goals and channels.
 But who says that we can’t learn something useful from communications that consistently generate devotion in an audience?

-The goal of internal comms professionals in recent years has been to balance ‘push’ messages that inform and engage colleagues with the creation of environments where employees can also participate through social intranet tools and features which allow users to ‘pull’ information towards them.
+The goal of internal comms professionals in recent years has been to balance ‘push’ messages that inform and engage colleagues with the creation of environments where employees can also participate through social intranet tools and features that allow users to ‘pull’ information towards them.

-In a modern digital workplace, not every communication is a comprehensive email, so communicators also now use mobile app alerts, digital signage, and intranet banners, and more, to generate this balance of push and pull.
+In a modern digital workplace, not every communication is a comprehensive email, so communicators also now use mobile employee communication app alerts, digital signage, intranet banners, and more, to generate this balance of push and pull.
 In effect, many organizations are already running transmedia (or multichannel) strategies.
 If you aren’t already doing this though, please read on for some techniques.

 This internal communications strategy is different in every industry and every organization.
 A good comms plan – and thus its ability to generate employee engagement and improve the employee experience – will depend on the split between desk-based and frontline workers, compliance and regulatory issues, shift patterns, tasks, global dispersal, and much more.
 Perhaps the biggest difference though is managing to connect with frontline workers just as well as if they were at a desk eight hours a day.

 Communicating with frontline workers in the same way as desk-based employees has been a challenge for decades.

 - Dispersed locations away from HQ or on the road

 - Infrequent visits to a regional or head office

 - Limited or no access to a computer